Geometric realization of the local Langlands correspondence for representations of conductor three: Abstract

 \section{Abstract}

-We prove a realization of the local Langlands correspondence for two-dimensional representations of a Weil group of conductor three in the cohomology of Lubin-Tate curves by a purely local geometric method.
+We prove a realization of the local Langlands correspondence for two-dimensional representations of a Weil group of conductor three in the cohomology of Lubin--Tate curves by a purely local geometric method.